State of Mexico: Natural landmarks

-Chalma is a small community, which is part of the municipality of Malinalco, Mexico State.
-Its small population is almost completely dedicated to the pilgrims who come to visit the Sanctuary of Chalma, the second most-important pilgrimage site in Mexico.
+Chalma is a small community, which is part of the municipality of Malinalco.
+Its small population is almost completely dedicated to the pilgrims who come to visit the Sanctuary of Chalma, the second most important pilgrimage site in Mexico.
 The sanctuary is dedicated to an image of what many people describe as a "black Christ" on a cross that legend says miraculously appeared in an area cave where the worship of a deity commonly known as Oxtoteotl used to take place.
-Actually, Oxtoteotl is an aspect of Tezcatlipoca, the "Smoking Mirror," and the "black Christ" is really Tezcatlipoca, which the Spanish friars superimposed on the existing representation of Tezcatlipoca in order to convert the natives.
-Pilgrimages to this Christian sanctuary follow many of the patterns of the prehispanic rituals, including walking the narrow paths to the town itself, bathing in the waters of a special fresh-water spring and dancing at the sanctuary.
+Actually, Oxtoteotl is an aspect of Tezcatlipoca, the "Smoking Mirror", and the "black Christ" is really Tezcatlipoca, which the Spanish friars superimposed on the existing representation of Tezcatlipoca to convert the natives.
+Pilgrimages to this Christian sanctuary follow many of the patterns of the prehispanic rituals, including walking the narrow paths to the town itself, bathing in the waters of a special fresh-water spring, and dancing at the sanctuary.

 Others

 To honor the native peoples of the area, there are the Centro Ceremonial Otomi in Temoaya and the Centro Ceremonial Mazahua in San Felipe del Progreso.
 Both of these have museums, auditoriums, handcrafts centers as well as large forested areas for camping and hiking.
 Both were built to honor and preserve these indigenous cultures.

 Zacango is the state's major zoo with over 2,000 species from all over the world.
 It is located fourteen km from the city of Toluca in the municipality of Calimaya.
 It is one of the few zoos in Mexico where all the animals live in natural-like enclosures.

 The Cosmovitral is a stained glass mural as well as the name of a building and botanical garden located in Toluca.
-The building takes its name from the murals which are set in the building's huge windows and in the ceiling.
+The building takes its name from the murals which are set in the building's huge windows and on the ceiling.
 The building originally was constructed in 1910 as the 16 de Septiembre Market, but when this was closed in 1975, Leopoldo Flores successfully convinced the city government to convert the building into a space for art.
 The Cosmovitral is located downtown, on the corner of Juárez and Lerdo de Tejada streets.
 The best known aspect of this work is the Hombre Sol or Sun Man.
 Each year on the spring equinox, the sun aligns with this panel of the stained glass work.
 This image has become one of the symbols of the state.